SciSparc Ltd. (SPRC) Shares Up Despite Recent Market Volatility

-SciSparc Ltd. (NASDAQ: SPRC)’s stock price has increased by 21.99 compared to its previous closing price of 0.91.
-However, the company has seen a 32.95% increase in its stock price over the last five trading sessions.
+SciSparc Ltd. (NASDAQ: SPRC)’s stock price has increased by 9.89 compared to its previous closing price of 0.91.
+Despite this, the company has seen a gain of 19.76% in its stock price over the last five trading days.

 Top 5 Undervalued Stocks To Own In 2023